 Its 12 principles, based on the three priorities of Anticipating, Assisting and Assembling, are each broken down into operational guidelines that detail the progress of actions carried out and the associated indicators (some indicators are under development).Download Egis’ Sustainable Development charter

 Since 2011, Egis has chosen to commit to the United Nations Global Compact

 The Global Compact is a UN initiative that was launched in the year 2000.
 It encourages businesses worldwide to adopt a more socially responsible attitude.
 Members undertake to actively implement and promote simple principles relating to human rights, international labour standards, the environment and the fight against corruption.
-Since November 2011, Egis has committed to bringing its development strategy and operations in line with the ten principles of the Global Compact.
-Each year, Egis reports on the actions taken and progress made.Find out more Go to the Global Compact website
+Since November 2011, Egis has committed to bringing its development strategy and operations in line with the 10 principles of the Global Compact.
+Each year, Egis reports on the actions taken and progress made on a dedicated web page (voir rubrique «Table of compliance with the Global Compact »).Find out more at the Global Compact website